Last updated: January 18, 2023

 On the sequence summary page, you can keep track of which contacts are currently enrolled in the sequence.
-You can monitor their enrollment status and pause, resume, or unenroll the contacts from the sequence.
-You can also re-enroll contacts who were unenrolled because of an error.
+You can monitor their enrollment status and unenroll the contacts from the sequence.
+You can also pause or resume sequences, which is helpful when you are out of the office or on holiday.
+Additionally, you can also re-enroll contacts who were unenrolled because of an error.

 On the sequence summary page, you can view which contacts are currently enrolled in your sequence.